-FEATURE DESCRIPTION Eligibility Executives as well as other management and employees of the Company are eligible to participate in the STIP.
-Opportunity rtunity This is expressed as a percentage of each Executive's FAR.
+Feature Description Eligibility Executives as well as other management and employees of the Company are eligible to participate in the STIP.
+Opportunity This is expressed as a percentage of each Executive's FAR.
 The STIP opportunity is reviewed annually.
-The Chief Executive Officer, Chair the Executive Committee and Chief Financial Officer have a Target STIP Opportunity of 100% of FAR, with a maximum opportunity of 2 FAR.
+The Chief Executive Officer, Chairman of the Executive Committee and Chief Financial Officer have a Target STIP Opportunity of 100% of FAR, with a maximum opportunity of 200% of FAR.
 The Board believes this level of STIP opportunity is reasonable and competitive for the current environment.
-Scorecard The STIP Scorecard cor nsists of several KPIs. ar, the Board reviews and selects KPIs considered to be the most appropriate to the business.
-Assessment again d following the end of each year. st these For Executives, all KPIs following categories: are measured at Company level.
-The STIP scorecard measures the Company's performance in respect of the КРІ Measure Weighting Profitability Profit Before Tax ("PBT") 30% Free On Board ("FOB") Cash Costs (excluding royalties) 20% Run Of Mine tonnes ("ROM") 10% Health & Safety Total Recordable Injuries and Disease Injuries ("TRI & DI") 10% Critical Controls Compliance 5% Strategic Objectives Strategic measures may include special projects, capital management, growth and culture development.
-15% Environment Environmental incidents and complaints 10%

-Outcome Formula Performance against the STIP scorecard is converted to a payout multiplier (calculated referencing the relevant maximum level of opportunity and minimum acceptable or threshold level of performance).
-The payout multiplier (0% to 200%) is applied to the Target STIP opportunity to determine the actual STIP award.
-Accordingly, each Executive's STIP award is heavily influenced by the achievement of Company KPIs.
-The Board reserves the right to exercise discretion should the scorecard generate unintended outcomes.
+Scorecard The STIP Scoreca The STIP Scorecard consists of several KPIs. year, the Board reviews and selects KPIs considered to be ousiness.
+Assessment against these measures is determine ar.
+KPIs are measured at Company level.
+The STIP scorecard nance in respect of the following categories: measures the KPI Measure Weighting Profitability Profit Before Tax ("PBT") 30% Free On Board 21 ("FOB") Cash Costs (excluding royalties) 20% Run Of Mine tonnes ("ROM") 10% Health & Safety Total Recordable Injuries and Disease Injuries ("TRI & DI") 10% Critical Controls Compliance 5% Strategic Objectives Strategic measures may include special projects, capital management, growth and culture development.
+15% Environment Environmental incidents and complaints 10% Outcome Formula referencing the rele threshold level of p Target STIP opport STIP award is heav st the STIP scorecard is converted to a payout multiplier (catevant maximum level of opportunity and minimum acceptable erformance).
+The payout multiplier (0% to 200%) is applied tunity to determine the actual STIP award.
+Accordingly, each vily influenced by the achievement of Company KPIs.
+Is the right to exercise discretion should the scorecard generals. e or to the n Executive's Timing Executive STIP aw ards are paid as follows: 50% of the award is delivered as a cash payment around March each year. year period (29 continued emp of STIP is con ard will be deferred in share rights and vest in equal parts of 5% deferred for one year, 25% deferred for two years) subjections at the respective vesting dates.
+The value of the deverted to Deferred Share Rights (to Yancoal shares) at the feature average weighted price ("VWAP"). ect to eferred portion Settlement Vested rights will The cash equivale market value of sl using a volume average weighted price ("VWAP").
+Vested rights will be equity settled, unless the Board exercises discretion to settle in cash.
+The cash equivalent value is determined with reference to the number of rights and the market value of shares on vesting, less applicable taxes and other amounts such as any applicable statutory superannuation contributions.

-20 FOB cash costs are calculated on a management reporting basis.
+21 FOB cash costs are calculated on a management reporting basis